-In this article, we will discuss the std::logic_error method in C++ with its syntax, example, and benefits.
+In this guide, we will explore the std::logic_error function in C++ along with its syntax, illustration, and advantages.

 What is the std::logic_error method in C++?

-The exception class in C++ declared in the header file is called std::logic_error.
-It is used to report logical errors in a program, including the breaking of logical postconditions or preconditions.
-This class derives from std::exception, the standard exception class.
+The std::logicerror class in C++ defined in the header file is known as std::logicerror.
+Its purpose is to signal logical errors within a program, such as violations of logical preconditions or postconditions.
+This specific class is a subclass of std::exception, the standard exception class.

 Syntax: